 You can also disable your card just for certain types of transactions, such as international purchases or one-touch purchases.
 It lets you add nuance to your security options.

-If your friends and family also use Chime Bank, you can use the app’s Pay Friends feature to send money to their accounts instantly.
+If your friends and family also use Chime, you can use the app’s Pay Friends feature to send money to their accounts instantly.
 There’s no cash-out period or waiting for the funds to become available to spend.

 If your friends don’t have Chime, the account is still compatible with popular peer-to-peer transfer apps like Venmo or Cash App.